- International Camps

 Prerequisite: Level IV

 Experience student life at SFU!
-Mini University offers a 2-week camp that introduces campers to various university subjects.
-Campers will learn in a dynamic classroom environment, and participate in recreational activities in athletic facilities at SFU.
+Mini University and Pre-University both offer a 2-week camp that introduces campers to various university subjects.
+Campers will learn in a dynamic classroom environment and will participate in recreational activities.

 Individual classes on each subject will be held each day.
-Approximately two hours of recreation time per day is included.
+Approximately two hours of active learning is included each day.

 Young Moviemakers is an award-winning acting and video production program for children aged 8-14 and Teen Film Camp for aged 14-18.
 In the one week program, participants will learn the importance of visual storytelling, scriptwriting, acting, editing and more, through the production of a short film.
 With the help of our instructors, students work in groups to develop and produce a short film to be premiered in front of family and friends at the end of the programs.